knneth/libnginx-mod-http-fd-pass/README.md

 ## Features

 - SCGI Integration: Uses the SCGI protocol to transmit request headers to another process.
-- FD Handoff via `SCM_RIGHTS`: Passes the client’s socket descriptor to the backend, enabling direct control of the connection.
+- FD Handoff via `SCM_RIGHTS`: Passes the client’s file descriptor to the backend, enabling direct control of the connection.
 - Minimal Overhead: Once NGINX hands off the connection, it no longer processes subsequent data for the request (if HTTP or kTLS offload is used in both directions).
 - Simple Directives: `fd_pass` can be configured on specific locations, making it easy to enable or disable per context.